mbenlioglu/mst/README.md

 ## Algorithm and Discussion

-As of Oct 4.
-Kruskal's algorithm has been implemented.
-Without using Fibonacci heap, both have the same complexity of `O(E*log(V))`.
-However if Fibonacci heap is used with Prim's algorithm it's complexity becomes `O(E+V*log(V))` The reason that I implemented Kruskal first is that it seemed easier to implement from my initial intuition.
-Then I stick with that decision.
+Both Kruskal's and Prim's version is implemented.
+Although, without using Fibonacci heap, both have the same complexity of `O(E*log(V))`, Kruskal's run slower in practice due to increased number of complex data structures, this could be improved further, however, current implementation doesn't go into details of optimization.
+If Fibonacci heap is used with Prim's algorithm it's complexity becomes `O(E+V*log(V))`

 **Re-compute MST:**